dewangshree/Smart_Bookmark_App/README.md

 Clean system documentation
 ```

----

-# Final Statement

-This project was built with security, scalability, and production-readiness as core principles.
-Access control is enforced at the database layer, real-time updates are event-driven, and deployment follows modern serverless best practices.

----

-This version:

-✔ Has architecture diagram
-✔ Has authentication flow
-✔ Has realtime flow
-✔ Has database diagram
-✔ Has SQL blocks
-✔ Has no broken borders
-✔ Works in any markdown viewer
-✔ Looks clean and professional

-If you want next level, I can now:

 * Make it more concise (FAANG internal doc style)
 * Or make it more impressive (add scalability + performance section)